teancom/codex/aws.md

 However, we are starting from almost nothing, so we don't have the luxury of using a BOSH-deployed Vault.
-What we can do, however, is spin a single-threaded Vault server instance _on the bastion host_, and then migrate the credentials to the real Vault later.
+What we can do, however, is spin a single-threaded Vault server instance **on the bastion host**, and then migrate the credentials to the real Vault later.

-This we call a _proto_Vault_.
-Because it precedes the _proto_BOSH_ and Vault deploy we'll be setting up later.
+This we call a _proto-Vault_.
+Because it precedes the _proto-BOSH_ and Vault deploy we'll be setting up later.

 The `jumpbox` script that we ran as part of setting up the bastion host installs